Housing & Dining

 Your room is your own (as well as your roommate's), and your residential building is your home.
 The other residents of your building may be viewed as an extended family, and, like a family, you will share a number of common areas.

-In addition to room options, there are also a variety of housing themes and options for those who are interested.
-Based on academic pursuits, hobbies, individual backgrounds, and lifestyle preferences, these living/learning options complement a student’s experience in residence.
+In addition to room options, there are also a variety of housing themes and options open to all students.
+These spaces are centered around shared interests, academics, and community engagement, and they create opportunities for connection and personal growth.
 Unless otherwise noted, themes and options are in mixed-gender areas.

 R.PAATH house (Stevenson Residence Halls), R.PAATH apartments (Stevenson Apartments), ABC STEM @ Biko (Oakes Residence Halls; available to Oakes affiliates only), Shabazz apartments (Oakes Apartments), ABC STARS (Rachel Carson Apartments; available to new transfer students only), ABC @ NIJL (College Nine/John R. Lewis College Apartments), ABC @ Cowell (Cowell Madrone Apartments).
-ABC themed living-learning communities are located at Cowell College, Stevenson College, Oakes College, Rachel Carson College, College Nine, and John R. Lewis College, and are available to students of any college affiliation.
-Directly connected to the Office of African, Black, Caribbean (ABC) Student Success and the African American Resource & Cultural Center, and designed for students whose interests span historical, present-day, and future experiences of predominantly African, Black, and Caribbean peoples, these communities intentionally create space for students to feel connected, safer, and supported in a community centered on the experiences of African, Black, Caribbean peoples.
+ABC themed living-learning communities are located at many of UCSC’s residential colleges, and are available to students of any college affiliation.
+Directly connected to the Office of African, Black, Caribbean (ABC) Student Success and the African American Resource & Cultural Center, and designed for all students whose interests span historical, present-day, and future experiences of predominantly African, Black, and Caribbean peoples, these communities intentionally create space for all students to feel connected, safer, and supported in a community centered on the experiences of African, Black, Caribbean peoples.

 Residence Hall.
-This housing option allows those who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex and other identities within the LGBTQIA+ community, as well as allies, to live together in an open and supportive environment (only available in mixed-gender areas).
+This housing option allows all students, including those who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex and other identities within the LGBTQIA+ community, as well as allies, to live together in an open and supportive environment (only available in mixed-gender areas).

 Residence Hall and Apartment.
 Students of any gender live on the same floor or apartment and share a commitment to cooperative living through respect and consideration for one another.
 Bedrooms are single-gender while bathrooms may be designated as mixed-gender with private toilet and shower stalls.